algorandfoundation/docs/docs/reference/node/config.md

 title: Node Configuration Settings
 Nodes can be configured with different options.
 These options will determine some of the capabilities of the node and whether it functions as a relay node or a non-relay node.
 This involves setting parameters in the configuration file for either the `algod` or `kmd` process.
-The configuration file (`config.json`) for the `algod` process is located in the nodes `data` directory (rename `config.json.example`).
+The configuration file (`config.json`) for the `algod` process is located in the node's `data` directory (rename `config.json.example`).
 The configuration file (`kmd_config.json`) for `kmd` is located in the nodes `data/kmd-version` (rename `kmd_config.json.example') directory.
 See [Node Types](../../run-a-node/setup/types.md) for more information.

 !!! info
     All changes require the node to be restarted to take effect.